WWL Tenants - Terms of Use

 Assigned roles page - showing the selected role

-Note - If the lab environment has already activated Azure AD Premium P2, Privileged Identity Management (PIM) will be enabled and you wll need to select Next and assign a Permanent role to this user.
+Note: If the lab environment has already activated Microsoft Entra ID Premium P2, Privileged Identity Management (PIM) will be enabled and you will need to select Next and assign a Permanent role to this user.

 Task 2 - Check application permissions